mitranim/xhttp/readme.md

 }
 ```

-`xhttp` exports a few even lower-level functions, which are not documented here.
+`xhttp` also exports a few even lower-level functions, which are not documented here.
 If you're going that deep, you're probably more likely to use the native APIs or read the source.

 #### `transformParams(params)`

 Takes a [Params](#params) dictionary and returns a well-formed version of it, possibly encoding the body and/or URL.
-Should be used for a custom version of `Xhttp`.
+Should be used for a custom version of `request`.
 See the example above.

 #### `start(xhr, params, fun)`